 - Mix together the sweetener and water in a small saucepan over high heat and bring to a boil; boil for one minute.

 - Remove from heat and stir in the peanut butter until melted well blended.
-Add additional water if needed to get the right consistency.
+Add additional water or optional almond milk as needed to get the right consistency.
+A dash of optional salt enhances the flavor.

 - Pour the warm sauce over ice cream to serve.